Roy Medvedev: Life and career

 Medvedev was expelled from the Communist Party in 1969 after his book Let History Judge was published abroad.
 The book criticized Stalin and Stalinism at a time when official Soviet propagandists were trying to rehabilitate the former General Secretary.
 Let History Judge reflected the dissident thinking that emerged in the 1960s among Soviet intellectuals who sought a reformist version of socialism like Medvedev.
 Along with Andrei Sakharov and others, he announced his position in an open letter to the Soviet leadership in 1970.
 In a book co-authored with his twin brother, Zhores, A Question of Madness, Medvedev describes Zhores' involuntary commitment in the Kaluga Psychiatric Hospital (see Political abuse of psychiatry in the Soviet Union).
 Zhores, a dissident biologist, was questioned in the hospital about his involvement with samizdat, and his book The Rise and Fall of T.D.
 Lysenko.
 Zhores was exiled to Britain in the 1970s.

 Medvedev rejoined the Communist Party in 1989, after Mikhail Gorbachev launched his perestroika and glasnost program of gradual political and economic reforms.
 He was elected to the Soviet Union's Congress of People's Deputies and was named as member of the Supreme Soviet, the permanent working body of the Congress.
-Following the collapse of the Soviet Union in 1991 Medvedev and dozens of other former communist deputies of the Soviet and Russian parliaments founded the Socialist Party of Working People, and became a co-chair of the party.
+Following the collapse of the Soviet Union in 1991, Medvedev and dozens of other former communist deputies of the Soviet and Russian parliaments founded the Socialist Party of Working People, and became a co-chair of the party.
 In 2008, Medvedev wrote a biography of Vladimir Putin where he gave his activities as president a positive evaluation.

-In 2025, at the age of 99, he gave an interview to Moskovsky Komsomolets, in which he supported the policies of President Putin.
+In May 2025, at the age of 99, he gave an interview to Moskovsky Komsomolets, in which he supported the policies of President Putin and declared:

+"Personally, a leader like Putin suits me fine.
+I don’t know who will come after him.
+I like Mishustin too, but for all his merits, he lacks the charisma Putin has.
+People like Putin are rare; they are very hard to find."

+Medvedev died on 13 February 2026, at the age of 100.